DiannitaOlipmimi/Unicorn_companies/README.md

 6. Membuat kolom baru yang berisi kategori tahun yang terbagi menjadi less than 5 years dan more than 5 years

 ![Alt text](Images/dashboard.png)

+**📒 Summary**
+✅Valuation Trends: Track the valuation trends of different unicorn companies over time.
+Highlight the companies that have experienced significant valuation increases or decreases.

+✅Industry Distribution: Visualize the distribution of unicorn companies across different industries.
+Identify which industries have the highest concentration of unicorns.

+✅Geographic Distribution: Display the geographic distribution of unicorn companies.
+Highlight regions or countries with a high number of unicorns.

+✅Funding Rounds: Show the number of funding rounds each unicorn company has gone through.
+Compare the funding rounds' amounts and growth trajectories.

+✅Valuation vs. Funding: Analyze the relationship between valuation and funding amounts.
+Determine if higher funding rounds correspond to higher valuations.

+✅Unicorn Birth Year: Display a timeline of when each unicorn company was founded.
+Identify patterns or trends in the birth years of these companies.

+✅Revenue Growth: Showcase the revenue growth of selected unicorn companies.
+Highlight companies that have achieved substantial revenue increases.

+✅User Metrics: If applicable, present user growth metrics, such as active users, registered users, or monthly active users.
+Identify companies with remarkable user adoption rates.

+✅Profitability Status: Highlight whether unicorn companies are profitable or still in the growth phase.
+This could help investors understand the risk profile of these companies.

+✅Exit Strategies: Provide insights into potential exit strategies such as IPOs or acquisitions.
+Show which companies have taken steps toward these strategies.

+✅Leadership Changes: Track changes in executive leadership within unicorn companies.
+Highlight shifts that could impact company performance.

+✅Competitor Analysis: Compare unicorn companies within the same industry.
+Analyze their valuations, revenue, funding, and growth rates side by side.

+✅Market Share: If applicable, showcase the market share of unicorn companies in their respective industries.
+Identify market leaders and emerging players.

+✅Investor Landscape: Visualize the list of investors for each unicorn company.
+Identify common investors among different unicorns.

+✅Employee Growth: Display the growth in the number of employees in unicorn companies.
+Highlight companies experiencing rapid workforce expansion.

+✅Economic Impact: Explore the economic impact of unicorn companies in terms of job creation, innovation, and industry disruption.

 ## 📌**Links**
 📊Dataset by Maven Analytics